The Mediterranean Bliss That is Gulet Diving in Turkey

 With 8,000km of coastline, a perfect Mediterranean climate, great visibility, fascinating historic wrecks and a growing number of marine parks, it is no wonder that Turkey is fast becoming a destination divers want to explore.
-You can get away from it all on a liveaboard and discover deserted sandy coves from traditional sailing boats.
-Or you can visit chic resorts and enjoy bustling bars and restaurants at night and some great boat diving during the day.
+Get away from it all on a liveaboard, discover deserted sandy coves from traditional sailing boats, or visit chic resorts and enjoy bustling bars and restaurants at night with some great boat diving during the day.

 Turkey is the perfect spot for a family holiday that allows you to sneak off for a few challenging dives while the non-divers can chill out on the beach and have fun.
 It is also an ideal place to learn to dive – warm, calm waters and great value for money, with well-run schools and dive centres.